cs60050/ArtificiallyArtistic/README.md

 Using bilinear model to separate the style and content of image and then applying the style of one image on the the content of another image (by the principle of extrapolation).
 ### Using CNN :
 We have used the VGG-19 model to achieve separation of style and content of image
+### Neural Doodle
+Using a deep neural network to borrow the skills of real artists and turn  two-bit doodles into masterpieces! (based on the Neural Patches algorithm (Li, 2016). )

+### Artistic Videos
+The algorithm allows to transfer the style from one image (for example, a painting) to a whole video sequence and generates consistent and stable stylized video sequences.

 ## Running
+###For the naive implementation
+python BilinearClassifier.py
 ### For the CNN method
 `python neural_style.py --content <content file> --styles <style file> --output <output file>`

 (run `python neural_style.py --help` to see a list of all options)

+### For neural doodle
+python3 doodle.py --style <style file> --content <content file>
+                  --output <output file>--device=gpu0 --phases=4 --iterations=80

+### For videos
+th artistic_video.lua --style_image<style file> --content_pattern<content frames>

 ## Requirements